arunpraba/reactjs.org/src/content/reference/react/Children.md

 <Intro>

-`Children` lets you manipulate and transform the JSX you received as the [`children` prop.](/learn/passing-props-to-a-component#passing-jsx-as-children)
+`Children` enables you manipulate and transform the JSX you received as the [`children` prop.](/learn/passing-props-to-a-component#passing-jsx-as-children)

 ```js
 const mappedChildren = Children.map(children, child =>